ros2/ros2_documentation/source/ROS-Framework/About-Client-Libraries.rst

    client-libraries/About-Middleware-Implementations
    client-libraries/Working-with-Client-Libraries

-Client libraries are the APIs that allow users to implement their ROS code.
+Client libraries are the APIs you can use to write ROS code.
-Using client libraries, users gain access to ROS concepts such as nodes, topics, services, and so on.
+This article explains ``rcl``, the shared core library, and the main C++ and Python client libraries.
+With this information, you can understand how nodes written in different languages work together and choose the right library for your language.

 **[Area: Framework | Content-type: concept | Experience: beginner]**